Effie Awards

 B04.
 Content or Social-First Campaigns

 Campaigns that met the client challenge and had a demonstrable impact on business results through a compelling content-led solution.
+The judges are looking for content campaigns that took the big idea beyond advertising-led solutions and formats.

 B05.
 Most Original Thinking

-Campaigns that demonstrate a high level of effectiveness and clearly articulate why the campaign deserves an award for Original Thinking.
+In this category entrants must demonstrate a high level of effectiveness and clearly articulate why the campaign deserves an award for Original Thinking.

 B06.
 Clever Use of Research / Data

 Campaigns that used data, analytics, or other research to inform the strategic solution and shape its execution to market.
+This is more than using off-the-shelf research platforms to generate audience insights.
+It recognises the critical role that great research and data can provide at all stages of the development process.

 B07.
 Most Effective PR / Experiential Campaign